Mortgage protection insurance is not just another sales job.

 Does your current job allow you to build time with your family into your work day?

 Step 10.
 Cross Selling Drives More Commissions

 Have you ever taken an insurance training course?
-For example, do you know how to pivot from mortgage protection to index universal life (IUL) or annuities?
+For example, do you know how to pivot from mortgage protection to selling annuities or index universal life (IUL)?